 Upon request, referrals are provided to off-campus mental health providers and, if indicated, for more intensive services.

 All currently-enrolled undergraduate and graduate students are eligible, without charge, for SPS services.
 If students do not show for an appointment without cancelling in advance, or cancel with less than 24 hours notice, their student account will be charged $25.00.

-California law requires, that we disclose information, without your written permission when it relates to the following situations:
+California law requires, even without your written permission, that we disclose information when it relates to the following situations:

 - If a student intends to seriously harm themselves or others

 - If a student discusses a situation where a minor, dependent adult, or an elderly person appears to be at significant risk of abuse